An introduction to random rule-based chemical networks: Conclusion and perspectives

 \begin{enumerate} \item a larger number of kinetic rankings, depending mainly on the order of magnitude of the kinetic rate, should be distinguished; \item molecular graphs in biochemistry are seldom linear.
-Instead, they branch, form (e.g. aromatic) cycles, and include double and triple bonds; \item reactions involve electronic rearrangements and protonation/deprotonation steps which allow bond formation/breaking.
+Instead, they branch, form (e.g. aromatic) cycles, and include double and triple bonds, respecting valence rules; \item reactions involve electronic rearrangements and protonation/deprotonation steps which allow bond formation/breaking.
 Thus the product of a reaction is not obtained by pure concatenation/fragmentation of words; \item the probability of a bond formation/breaking is strongly dependent on the nature of the atoms involved; \item anabolic reactions may involve two reactants, neither of which is in the foodset.
 Furthermore, some more complicated mechanisms (e.g. 2-2 reactions) may be considered. \end{enumerate}

-However, we have been working on generalizations of our model which go a long way towards overcoming these limitations.
+\Medskip However, we have been working on generalizations of our model which go a long way towards overcoming these limitations.
 The principles are the following:

-\begin{enumerate} \item we need a reasonable Bayesian prior for kinetic parameters, based on chemical expertise and computational chemistry (work in progress with P. Nandan and T. Stuyver); \item looking at functional molecules relevant in extant biology (see e.g. \cite{McMBeg}) and prebiotic experiments makes it clear that an overwhelming proportion of molecules is essentially in the form of a linear skeleton, with some short and specific cycles (which can be thought of as additional atoms in our language), and branches of length one (side methyl groups,...), provided functional groups such as carbonyl, carboxyl, etc. are considered as atoms.
-Thus the 1-derivation model captures most relevant molecular structures; \item rearrangements can by-and-large be predicted by the "arrow-pushing diagrams" of undergraduate biochemistry, which change our rules only marginally; \item the dependence of kinetic parameters on the atoms makes part of the Bayesian prior, and can be handled by considering a mapping to a multi-type Galton-Watson model, and using large-deviation theoretic tools to deal with the energy landscape. \end{enumerate}
+\begin{enumerate} \item we need a reasonable prior for kinetic parameters, based on chemical expertise and computational chemistry \cite{NanUntStuNgh}; \item looking at functional molecules relevant in extant biology (see e.g. \cite{McMBeg}) and prebiotic experiments makes it clear that an overwhelming proportion of molecules is essentially in the form of a linear skeleton, with some short and specific cycles (which can be thought of as additional atoms in our language), and branches of length one (side methyl groups,...), provided functional groups such as carbonyl, carboxyl, etc. are considered as atoms.
+Thus the 1-derivation model (see Suppl.
+Info., {\tt \S III.B.2}) captures most relevant molecular structures; \item rearrangements can by-and-large be predicted by the "arrow-pushing diagrams" of undergraduate biochemistry, which change our rules only marginally; \item the dependence of kinetic parameters on the atoms makes part of the prior in 1., and can be handled by considering a mapping to a multi-type Galton-Watson model, and using large-deviation theoretic tools to deal with the energy landscape. \end{enumerate}